giantswarm/operatorkit/README.md

   code.
 - `controller`: provides a framework aiming to help writing reliable, robust controllers performing reconciliation loops.
 The heart of the controller is a Resource interface.
-The reconciliation primitive allowing split the reconciliation into smaller bits.
+The reconciliation primitive allows splitting the reconciliation into smaller parts.
 Controller manages [finalizers][finalizers] on reconciled objects, making sure all resources are executed at least once during the deletion.